dhanushrichandrasekar/ReactRegForm/README.md

-# React Registration Form with JSON Server
+## 📋 React Registration Form with CRUD & Validations

-This project is a simple and aesthetic registration form built using **React** with full CRUD functionality using a mock backend powered by **JSON Server**.
+This project is a responsive and aesthetic registration form built using React, offering full CRUD functionality with a mock backend powered by JSON Server.
+It also features comprehensive form validations to ensure the integrity and correctness of user input.

 ---